-(2) Nothing in sub-section (1) shall be deemed to preclude an employer from requiring that a person upon his appointment or promotion to managerial position shall cease to be, and shall be disqualified from being, a member or officer of a trade union of workmen.
+(2) Nothing in sub-section (1) shall be deemed to preclude an employer from requiring that a person upon his/her assumption of functions of an employer as per the definition in this Act shall cease to be, and shall be disqualified from being, a member or officer of a trade union of workers:

+Provided that no promotion is effected against the will of the worker or to prejudice his/her right to trade unionism.
-18. (1) No workmen or other person or trade union of

-practices on the workmen shall-

-part of a workmen.

-persuade a workman to join or refrain

-from joining a trade union during
+Unfair labour 18.
+(1) No worker or other person or trade union of workers shall- practices on the part of workers. (a) persuade a worker to join or refrain from joining a trade union during working hours that creates undue disruption to work:

-working hours;

-intimidate any person to become, or refrain from becoming, or to continue to be, or to cease to be a member or officer of a trade union;
+(b) intimidate any person to become, or refrain from becoming, or to continue to be, or to cease to be a member or officer of a trade union;

-(e)

-induce any person to refrain from

-becoming, or cease to be a member or

-officer of a trade union, by intimidating

-or conferring or offering to confer any
+(c) induce any person to refrain from becoming, or cease to be a member or officer of a trade union, by intimidating or conferring or offering to limited in application.

-advantage on, or by procuring or offering

-to procure any advantage for such person

-or any other person;